Industry and business

 - The industries that represented the least number of businesses in Herefordshire were ‘mining, quarrying and utilities’, ‘financial and insurance’ and ‘public administration and defence’ (together accounting for only 3% of all businesses).

 Figure 1: Proportion of businesses (enterprises) in Herefordshire by employment size band and industry 2018

 Source: Office for National Statistics

-- As might be expected public sector organisations are generally medium or larger in size than private sector organisations (see figure 2 below).
+- As might be expected, a higher proportion of public sector organisations were classed as 'medium' or 'large' than within the private sector (see figure 2 below).